yemingannouni/UI-fundMe-project/README.md

    yarn hardhat node
 ```

-- run the live server and use your browser to connect to http://127.0.0.1:5500/
+- run live server and use your browser to connect to http://127.0.0.1:5500/
 - click the connect button to connect your website to metamask and start interacting with the fundMe smart contract.